hryvinskyi/magento2-deferjs/README.md

 # Features

 - Ability to skip javascripts with a special tag that can be set in the admin panel
 - Built-in skipping move Google tag manager (If you use a third-party module and can not add a special tag)
+- Exclude Magento controllers from defer parsing of JavaScript.
+- Exclude Magento store paths from defer parsing of JavaScript.
 - Minification of moved javascripts
 - Ability to extend the module with your validator
+- Increased rendering time improves the Google Page Speed score.

 # Add custom validator
 To add your validator: